 For this week's nonscientific survey of insiders from government and politics, we asked about the state and federal governments and about how they compare.Full Story

 It took the pulse of Texas voters and showed where they rate government and social issues and what they think of Washington and their local representatives.
-The University of Texas/Texas Tribune Poll out last week revealed a few surprises.Full Story
+The University of Texas/Texas Tribune Poll out last week revealed a few surprises and offered insight about public attitudes leading up to Tuesday's election.Full Story

 Democrat Paul Sadler is trying to persuade Texans that it's possible for a long shot to win a general election in Texas.
 Long shots win sometimes — just look at who Sadler is running against.Full Story